FPGA-Based Beamforming in Simulink: Algorithm Design

-The tutorial shows how to design an FPGA implementation-ready beamformer to match a corresponding behavioral model in Simulink® using the Phased Array System Toolbox™, DSP System Toolbox™, and Fixed-Point Designer™.
-To verify the implementation model, it compares the simulation output of the implementation model with the output of the behavioral model.
+This example shows how to implement an FPGA-ready beamformer to match a corresponding behavioral model in Simulink by using the Phased Array System Toolbox™, DSP System Toolbox™, and Fixed-Point Designer™ libraries.
+To verify the implementation model, this example compares the simulation output of the implementation model with the output of the behavioral model.

-Sample-based processing: Also commonly referred to as serial processing, is an efficient data processing technique in hardware designs that enables you to tradeoff between resources and throughput.
+Sample-based processing: Also commonly referred to as serial processing, sample-based processing is an efficient data processing technique in hardware designs that enables you to tradeoff between resources and throughput.

 Subsystem targeted for HDL code generation: In order to generate HDL code from a model, the implementation algorithm must be inside a Simulink subsystem.